• Post author:

 • Sports

 Travel is one of the most motivational topics.
-In fact, Voices of Travel is all about learning languages for travel.
-So if you are a traveler and want to learn a language for the purpose of travel, you’re right here.
-Or perhaps you’re just going on a holiday and want to learn the basics of a language to communicate with locals.
-Or gain a general understanding of the language.
+Here at Voices of Travel, I’m all about learning languages for travel, so if you are a traveler, you’re right here.
+Or you’re going on a holiday and want to learn the basics of a language to communicate with locals.

 Within travel, you can choose the following topics when learning a language: